MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 To create a database user for a managed identity, you need an Azure Database for MySQL database server that has [Azure AD authentication](/azure/mysql/single-server/how-to-configure-sign-in-azure-ad-authentication) configured.

-This example configures the current azure cli user as Azure AD administrator account.
-To enable Azure Authentication it is necessary assign an identity to MySQL Flexible server.
+This example configures the current Azure CLI user as Azure AD administrator account.
+To enable Azure Authentication, it's necessary assign an identity to MySQL Flexible server.

 First, create the managed identity with [az identity create](/cli/azure/identity#az-identity-create) and assign to MySQL server with [az mysql flexible-server identity assign](/cli/azure/mysql/flexible-server/identity#az-mysql-flexible-server-identity-assign).